urechmat/path/README.md

 Source code: https://github.com/innovad/path-example

 ## QuickStart
-Note: This is the live example without the new components, which were created in the bachelor thesis.
-To test the application with the new components you need to follow the "Path Framework Development" guide below.
+Note: To test the application with the new components you need to follow the "Path Framework Development" guide below.

 Run a Path example application with 4 steps: